-How to tie-dye a shirt in 7 steps
+How to tie-dye a shirt easily

 Here you’ll find everything you need to know in order to get started successfully.
 You’ll be able to go from a white shirt to a magnificent work of art.
 What tools and supplies do you need?
 What techniques to use?
 These are the types of questions we answer in this step-by-step guide.
 For best results you can use these instructions with our assortment of techniques to create beautiful shirts.